Call Deflection Strategies in the Self-Service Era

 The virtual assistant can also use Augmented Reality to automatically guide the customer toward a resolution via a clear, visual step-by-step process.
 Computer Vision AI can also detect motion, enabling the virtual assistant to correct the customer in case of errors, ensuring that the resolution is successful.

-As a highly effective method of deflecting unnecessary calls, Computer Vision AI has been proven to have a positive impact on contact center volumes through faster issue identification, smarter routing and enhanced self-service capabilities and has emerged as a core component of the world’s best call deflection strategies.
-Click here to learn more.
+As a highly effective method of deflecting unnecessary calls, Computer Vision AI has been proven to have a positive impact on reducing contact center volumes through faster issue identification, smarter routing and enhanced self-service capabilities.
+It has emerged as a core component of the world’s best call deflection strategies.
+To learn more, read our report on Reducing Call Center Volume with Computer Vision AI